 You will need to create a Fastweb account to apply for scholarships, but this is pretty easy to do.
 And once you’ve entered your personal information, the company will use this to match you with scholarships that might be a good fit.

 Every year, Return2College awards three scholarships to adult students who are looking to go back to school.
-The $1,000 scholarship can be used to earn an undergraduate or graduate degree.
-To apply, you’ll need to write an essay and submit it by Jan.
-31, 2020.
+You can use the $1,000 scholarship to earn an undergraduate or graduate degree.
+To apply, you’ll need to write an essay and submit it by September 30, 2021.

 GoGrad provides information on finding scholarships, as well as a database you can search.
 One thing that’s unique about GoGrad is that it can point you toward specific scholarships catering to women, veterans, and the LGBTQ community.